 Thank you for interest in employment with the City of Anacortes!

-The 2020 salary range for Firefighter is $6,377.15 - 7,177.54/month.
-Paramedics receive an additional 10% premium payment.
-The current collective bargaining agreement between the City of Anacortes and the International Association of Firefighters Local 1537 is available on our city website.
+The 2021 salary range for Firefighter is $7,155.17 - 8,053.20/month.
+The salary includes a 10% premium payment for Paramedics.
+The current collective bargaining agreement between the City of Anacortes and the International Association of Firefighters Local 1537 is available on our website at https://www.anacorteswa.gov/154/Labor-Agreements

 The City of Anacortes provides a comprehensive health and welfare benefit package including medical, dental, and vision insurance.
 Employees are enrolled in the WA State Department Retirement System.
 Two deferred compensation plans are available with a deferred compensation match.
 The City also has many fringe benefits including flexible spending plans for unreimbursed medical or dependent daycare and fitness reimbursement plans.